 Here’s everything you need to help you plan your visit.

 How to get to Spofforth Castle

 It is easy to access Spofforth Castle by car.
-While there is no dedicated car park, you can park (for free) quite easily in Castle Street.
+While there is no dedicated car park, you can easily park (for free) in Castle Street.
 Set your Satnav for Castle Street, Spofforth, Harrogate, North Yorkshire, HG3 1DA.